Auckland trail notes

 Walk on 1km and you’ll see version two of the old sewage works, Watercare’s Wastewater Treatment Plant, opened in 2003.

 The new plant can process waste in 13 hours by using clarifiers and ultra violet radiation.
 The old plant used sludge settlement and oxidation, and took 21 days.
-These days, the sterile solids are trucked away, and the sterile fluids are released on the outgoing tide at the rate of 25 tonnes a second – Auckland's biggest river.
+These days, the sterile solids are trucked away, and the sterile fluids are released on the outgoing tide at the rate of 25 tonnes a second Auckland's biggest river.
 As Watercare decommissions some of the old treatment systems, they have embarked on a project to rejuvenate the area and nurture the abundant birdlife.
 The Te Araroa track takes you around one of these areas.

 Go past the main Watercare works and offices then turn right (west) next to the canal.
 Then turn again left (south) past the bird roost and continue past the restored area.

-From the car park and toilets at km 616 follow the sign for Ihumatao Quarry Rd exit
+From the car park and toilets at km 616.8 follow the sign for Ihumatao Quarry Rd exit

 Across the Oruarangi Creek pedestrian bridge, a wooden gate lets you onto a nicely gravelled path that leads past a bird hide, and past white-shell beaches.
 Some low-lying parts of the path may be muddy.
-The walk features two bird hides, and you'll pass roost islands that host an array of bird species: godwits, lesser knots, wrybills, spoonbills and the distinctive red at-arms slope of the oyster-catchers' bright bills.

 By now the Otuataua Stonefields are in sight.
 Volcanic vents once effervesced here, and Māori moved in later to trap the sun's warmth, piling up these stones and expanding the kūmara-growing season.
 The Māori garden mounds, the storage pits and the drystone walls of later Pākehā farmers are still prominent in this area.
 Various paths wind through the old remnants of a previous culture.

 Watercare signage on this section is less than helpful and Te Araroa direction signs are faded and easily missed.
 A gps navigation app may be helpful in staying on the correct path through the coastal wetlands.
-The sign at km 616.6 is poorly placed.
+The sign at km 617.5 is poorly placed.
 The path straight ahead leads to a view point with information signs explaining local history.
 Turn left, away from coast, for the Ihumatao Quarry Rd exit.

-A second Watercare sign at km 617.2 is also unclear.
+A second Watercare sign at km 617.8 is also unclear.
 The gravelled path ahead explores the shoreline but is not part of Te Araroa.
 For the Ihumatao Quarry Rd exit go through, or climb around, the galvanised gate opposite the sign and follow the grass track up the slope parallel to a line of trees.

 From the Otuataua Stonefields, exit onto Ihumātao Quarry Road and follow southeast.
 There is a signposted avocado orchard near the end of the road and walkers are invited to sample a few in season.